sandersonfsl/CAD/README.md

     * To  understand the concept of gear ratio, imagine a gear without teeth, this means this is a circle.
 The circumference of a circle is equal to the diameter of the circle multiplied by Pi .

-    For Example, a gear with 1 inch diameter, have approximately 3.14 inches of circumference.
+    * For Example, a gear with 1 inch diameter, have approximately 3.14 inches of circumference.
 A second gear with 0.635 inch diameter have approximately 2 inches of circumference.

-    Rolling the second gear counter clockwise against the first one will make the first gear to rotate clockwise.
+    * Rolling the second gear counter clockwise against the first one will make the first gear to rotate clockwise.

-    The second gear has to spin twice to cover the same distance covered by the first gear, explaining a 2:1 gear ratio
+    * The second gear has to spin twice to cover the same distance covered by the first gear, explaining a 2:1 gear ratio

     * In real life gears have teeth , this avoid slippage.
 To determine gear ratios just divide the number of teeth in the two gears

-    Example :
+    Gear Ratio Example :

     <img src="gear_ratios/images/gear_ratio.png" width=50% height=50%>

 # Why ?